Upgrade to a New Version

 - Continue in order till the latest version.

-1. Log In: After updating the files, log in as an admin at example.com/en-us/admin.
+Admin Login: After file updates, log in as admin at example.com/en-us/admin.

-2. Look for Update Prompt: If your database requires an update, a message will show: "An update is required for your database.
-Click here to apply the update.".
-Click on this prompt to carry out the necessary database updates.
+Update Prompt: If needed, a database update prompt like "An update is required for your database.
+Click here to apply the update." will appear.
+Click it to execute updates.